 Wham!
 A dolphin shot out of the water.
 Aimed straight for the boat’s windshield, I didn’t even have time to duck.
 I just stared like a deer caught in a car’s headlights.
-But, it turns out he was just fooling with me.
-He dove right back under the surface and passed under the keel.
-I had almost wet myself!
-He flashed me a broad grin upon seeing my facial expression, I swear.
-He was probably just a youngster playing a joke on me with his close call.
+But he was only fooling with me.
+He dove right back under the sea’s surface and passed under the keel.
+I swear that the dolphin smiled broadly upon seeing my shock.
+He was probably just a youngster playing a joke on me.

 I had initially planned on cruising up the Intra-Coastal Waterway to the Chesapeake Bay, but had suddenly seized an opportunity and pointed the runabout’s bow east.
 A Bimini Islands adventure was a long-held dream of mine.
 I’d been to the Bahamas several times, but always on other peoples’ boats.
 This time the good ship was mine.
 I’d also tested it for over 10 hours on short trips around the greater Miami area while closely following the weather forecast, awaiting the right day.